webexpress-framework/WebExpress/docs/installation_guide.md

 pi@wx:~ $ wget https://builds.dotnet.microsoft.com/dotnet/Sdk/10.0.100/dotnet-sdk-10.0.100-linux-arm.tar.gz
 ```

-In preparation for the installation of .NET Core, a directory must be created at ```/usr/share/dotnet-sdk``` by then unpacking the .NET archive.
+In preparation for the installation of .NET, a directory must be created at ```/usr/share/dotnet-sdk``` by then unpacking the .NET archive.

 ``` bash
 pi@wx:~ $ sudo mkdir /usr/share/dotnet-sdk